Garfill/Js-effects-libs/README.md

 # Js-effects-libs
-There are some js codes used to make some common or not common effects.
+There are some js codes for remind me of something.